Mause/mause.github.com/projects/index.md

 A moderately simple and largely incomplete implementation of [LISP](http://en.wikipedia.org/wiki/Lisp_(programming_language)) in Python, compiling into Python Bytecode.

 #### [tf-idf:](https://github.com/Mause/tf-idf)
-Originally written for the my [NCSS Summer School]()
+Originally written for the my [NCSS Summer School](www.ncss.edu.au/summer_school/index.html) project, the underlying search engine algorithm for the project.

 #### [Table Select Web:](https://github.com/Mause/table_select_web)
 A table selection webapp, originally written in ad-hoc jQuery.
-Hosted on [Heroku](http://ball.mause.me)
+Hosted on [Heroku](http://ball.mause.me) This was originally written for my year 12 ball of 2013, where the traditional method had been

 #### [Tumblr Ember:](https://github.com/Mause/tumblr-ember)
 Essentially an experiment to see how much I had learnt from building Table Select Web.
-Atomic blog viewing is possible, but viewing a users dashboard is not due to authentication limitations.
+Atomic blog viewing is possible, but viewing a users dashboard is not due to limitations in Tumblr API authentication system, and that I wanted to keep the app purely client side.